coinbase-samples/exchange-scripts-py/README.md

 ## 3. Running scripts

-A detailed README.md file is provided inside the fix repository.
+A detailed [README.md](https://github.com/coinbase-samples/exchange-scripts-py/blob/jc-dev/fix/README.md) is provided inside the fix repository.
 For REST, scripts are entirely standalone and do not require any main application to access.
 You can run them simply by running a command like the following:
 ```
 python script_name_here.py
 ```